sovai-research/open-investment-datasets/README.md

 **Cost Tip:** For commercial access to all **30 real-time datasets** on [docs.sov.ai](https://docs.sov.ai), I recommend you subscribe to the **$285 p/m package**, you can save as much as **90%** of the costs.

-Our datasets are in beta, and we are looking to work with clients as contirbuting archetects to the final product.
-Please click on the issue tab to make any suggestions or enquire about errors.
+All our datasets are in beta, be part of our development process.
+Submit suggestions or error reports through the issues portal.

 ## 🧪 Example Use Cases